PedalPDX/server-configs/IcescrumInstall.md

 cp ./icescrum*.war /var/lib/tomcat7/webapps/
 ```

-restart tomcat and navigate to `http://hostname:8080` and proceed to the app-manager to check the status of Icescrum
+Restart tomcat and navigate to `http://hostname:8080` and proceed to the app-manager to check the status of Icescrum

+`servive tomcat7 restart`

+I suggest using `tail -F /home/icescrum/icescrum.log` to watch for errors.